duarteocarmo/BigData_WikipediaInspector/index.md

 There is coherence.
 ```

-This indicates not only the number of articles that were parsed (with redirects), but also if there is coherence between the number of files indexed (without redirects) and written.
+This indicates not only the number of articles that were parsed (with redirects), but also if there is **coherence** between the number of files indexed (without redirects) and written.
 (See more details in script.)

 ### Part 3: Accessing the cleaned files.

-Three different functions were designed for three needs: Getting a single line, getting multiple lines, and getting all lines.
+Two different functions were designed for three needs: Getting a single line, getting multiple lines, and getting all lines.

 #### Getting a single line:

-In order to get a single line, the script simply looks for **the page name in the indexer file**, and consequently returns the corresponding line the 'master text file'.
+In order to get a single line, the script simply looks for **the page name in the indexer file**, and consequently **returns the corresponding line** the 'master text file'.

-Here's a portion of the script:
+Here's a portion of the script that you can find in full [here](https://github.com/duarteocarmo/BigData_WikipediaInspector/blob/master/Project/P1_Extract_Page.py).

 ```python
 def getPage_from_article(articlename):